 Each nerve has four roots; two anteriorly (front) and two posteriorly (back).
 The anterior roots contain efferent nerve fibres and the posterior roots contain afferent nerve fibres.
-Afferent nerve fibres carry sensory information and efferent nerves fibres carry motor and autonomic information.
+Afferent nerve fibres carry sensory information and efferent nerve fibres carry motor and autonomic information.

-A dermatome is an area of the skin which is innervated by a single spinal nerve.
+A dermatome is an area of the skin that is innervated by a single spinal nerve.
 These areas of skin are overlapped by the root nerve as well as the nerve which comes before and after.
 This means that if a single nerve loses signal through injury, you are still able to feel sensation from the other nerves which supply this area.

 If the spinal cord is damaged it can cause a permanent or temporary change to what the person can feel.
 Often, there’s a loss of muscle function, sensation and/or a loss of the use of some limbs or body parts.